silhavyj/KIV-FJP-compiler/README.md

 bool test1, correct, visited[1] = {true}, seen[N];
 ```

 When creating a variable, you are not allowed to initialize it right away.
-You have to do it through the `assignment` statements later on.
+You have to do it through the `assignment` statement later on.
 However, when creating an array you are given the option to initialize it.
 If you decide to do so, you must provide literals for all elements.

 ### Assignment